 Accounts are billed on the SECOND MONDAY of each month for our full and part-time families.
 Drop-ins MUST be paid UPON ARRIVAL.
 Accounts must be in good standing to continue to use Extended Care services.
 There will be a \$15 late fee for all accounts that are PAST DUE.
 Payments are managed through the Extended Care Director.
 Cash, Check or credit card are accepted.
+All families MUST have a valid/current credit card on file.
 New families to the Extended Care Program must meet with the Director for clarification details of our program.